sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/viewing_code_insights.md

 This means that two organization users with different repo read permission sets might see different values for the same insights on the same dashboards, if it contains results from a repository only one user can view.

 (This also means that if you change a private-visible dashboard with both organization-visible and private-visible insights so that the dashboard is now visible to an organization, then the organization can only see the organization-visible insights on that dashboard.
-This is non-optimal, and we are actively improving this UX.
-If you have thoughts, please do [leave them on the issue](https://github.com/sourcegraph/sourcegraph/issues/23003).)
+This is non-optimal and a bit awkward to convey, and we are actively improving this UX.
+If you have strong thoughts, please do [leave them on the issue](https://github.com/sourcegraph/sourcegraph/issues/23003).)

 ### Insights can be on multiple dashboards